 The bottom line with herbal rosacea treatment:

 We still have a lot to learn.
 I've seen the best results with green tea, oats, chamomile and caffeine.
 I build these into a Complete Skin Care Routine that provides a rosacea-friendly moisturizer to help barrier damaged rosacea-prone skin heal along with a non-irritating SPF.
 What is most important is to think about rosacea holistically - skin care, diet, lifestyle and natural remedies for both the skin and body.

 What lifestyle and activity recommendations can help you control your rosacea?

-Avoid exposure to temperature extremes, sun and strong chapping wind.
-These can trigger rosacea.
-This includes saunas and hot tubs as well as the weather and indoor temperatures.
+Temperature extremes can trigger rosacea including saunas and hot tubs as well as the weather and indoor temperatures.
 It also includes exertional exercise that can cause you to get overheated.